-Based on data provided by TASC, CCDPH will evaluate disparities in outcomes for people who are referred to treatment by the deflection program.
+Based on data provided by TASC, CCDPH will evaluate disparities in outcomes for people engaged by the deflection program.
 The data will be analyzed by race and ethnicity, sex, and age.
-TASC has established deflection protocols in one community, and is in the process of establishing deflection protocols with five additional law enforcement agencies.
-As of August 2021, TASC's outreach specialists have 20 clients that they support with ongoing social service needs, and completed two referrals to treatment.
+TASC has established deflection protocols in two communities, Harvey and Justice, and is in the process of establishing deflection protocols with additional law enforcement agencies.
+Between September 1, 2020 and November 30, 2021, TASC's outreach specialists have worked with 28 clients and completed three referrals to treatment.
 TASC has found that it often takes a minimum of 10 visits with clients in order to build trust, especially as many of their clients have been traumatized by previous encounters with substance use treatment.